govtmirror/ittc-server-django/README.md

 The application can be run through the Django built-in development server or Gnuicron ([http://gunicorn.org/](http://gunicorn.org/)).

+There is a [supervisord.conf configuration file](https://github.com/state-hiu/ittc-server-django/blob/master/supervisord.conf) that should automate some of this process in a full production environment.
+It is configured for vagrant, but can be easily configured for other users.

 First, as root, clear the RabbitMQ cache of messages with:

 ```